alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 #### SREs are isolated from one another

 - Check that users cannot copy files from one SRE to another one in the same SHM
-    - Log in to an SRD in SRE A as the SRE standard user using the web client.
+    - Log in to an SRD in SRE A as the research user using the web client.
     - In a separate browser window, do the same for SRE B.
     - Attempt to copy and paste a file from one SRE desktop to another